DuffyTJ89/Eliza/README.md

 * Have you any advice for me?
 * Tell me about the robot apocalypse
 * Bye/goodbye/see you
+* Will notice if you are speaking about your Mum or Dad.

 ### Useful links / Research:
 _Eliza in other languages :_